 Bosnian region orders elderly, youngsters indoors over coronavirus

-Bosnia's autonomous Bosniak-Croat Federation on Friday banned people older than 65 and younger than 18 from leaving their homes in a bid to halt the spread of coronavirus, the civil protection service said.
-Health authorities in the Balkan country have so far reported 83 cases of infection, two of them men in a grave condition.
+Bosnia's autonomous Bosniak-Croat Federation has banned people over the age of 65 and under 18 from leaving their homes to try to curb the spread of the coronavirus, the civil protection service said on Friday.

-The decision will stay in force until March 31, the service said, without giving further details.
+It said the order would remain in force until March 31 and that hospitals must be ready to admit people infected by the coronavirus.
+The state security minister also said an agreement had been reached with the U.N.
+Development Programme (UNDP) under which Bosnia would urgently procure 50,000 coronavirus test kits.

 Bosnia on Tuesday declared a nationwide state of emergency, after the Federation and the Serb Republic, its other autonomous half, separately declared emergency situations and introduced measures to limit transmission of the coronavirus.
+The Bosniak-Croat Federation has reported 84 coronavirus cases so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)